PaperPrototype/voxels-unity-course/07 - Showcase 1/english.md

 ![](https://pbs.twimg.com/media/FT0AuTZWAAEgQHU?format=jpg&name=medium)

 # Challenge
-You also have to complete a challenge!
+You also have a challenge to complete!

 You must at least add 1 of the following features or your own feature (that is not from the course).
 - add another transparent voxel type